My doctoral research is on the validation of computer simulations.

 In my bachelor thesis I studied hardware-software co-simulation, reconfigurable hardware platforms, and biomedical signal processing.

-I designed and implemented novel circuits and architectures in FPGAs for power and time optimized detrending and feature extraction of
+I designed and implemented novel circuits and architectures in FPGAs for power- and time- optimized detrending and feature extraction of

 massively parallelized biomedical data sources like high-density EEGs.
-This work also resulted in many journal publications.

 As I reflect on my academic journey, I see a transition from working on tangible, real-world systems